A man suffering from pain in the arch of his foot in Columbus, Ohio.

 When to See a Doctor

-• There is visible swelling or bruising
+• Notice swelling or bruising

-• You experience difficulty walking or standing
+• Have difficulty walking or bearing weight

 What Can Help Relieve Arch Pain?

-2. Physical Therapy
+2. Stretching and Physical Therapy

 Ways to Prevent Foot Arch Pain